Legend-of-iPhoenix/UniChatDemo/CODE_OF_CONDUCT.md

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.

-/* This part I feel needs to be fixed. vv*/

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances